kindlyturnips/Weekly-Weather/README.md

-A fullstack weather application.
-It uses Microsoft Identity for authentication, and saves the users preferred locations and generates 7 day weather forecasts for the preferred locations.
+A fullstack weather application that saves the users preferred locations and generates 7 day weather forecasts for the preferred locations.

 Build
 - C# MVC Solution